Djenairo Daniels

-Djenairo Gillian Noell Daniels (born 7 January 2002) is a Dutch professional footballer who plays as a forward for Canadian Premier League club Pacific FC.
+Djenairo Gillian Noell Daniels (born 7 January 2002) is a professional footballer who plays as a forward for Scottish Premiership club Kilmarnock.
+Born in the Netherlands, he plays for the Suriname national team.

 Early life

 At age 11, he had a trial with the youth system of PSV Eindhoven, but then joined the youth system of Almere City, where he played for the next six years.
 In July 2018, he joined the youth system of PSV Eindhoven at the age of sixteen, signing a three-year contract.

 Club career

-He made his senior debut for PSV's second team Jong PSV in the second tier Eerste Divisie on August 29, 2020 against Excelsior Rotterdam.
-He scored his first professional goal on October 2, 2020 against SC Telstar.
+He made his senior debut for PSV's second team Jong PSV in the second tier Eerste Divisie on 29 August 2020 against Excelsior Rotterdam.
+He scored his first professional goal on 2 October 2020 against SC Telstar.
 After not getting any opportunities with the first team, he was allowed to leave the club in January 2021.

 In January 2021, he signed a contract with FC Utrecht until 2023 with an option for a further season, where he would initially join the second team Jong Utrecht.
 In September 2021, he went on loan to Italian club Sassuolo, with an option to purchase him permanently at the conclusion of the loan.
 He was assigned to the Sassuolo U19 squad.
 In February 2022, his loan was terminated and he also terminated his contract with Utrecht by mutual consent.

 In February 2022, he signed with Canadian Premier League club Pacific FC.
-Daniels scored his first goal for Pacific on June 30, netting the opener in an eventual 3-3 draw with Cavalry FC.
+Daniels scored his first goal for Pacific on 30 June, netting the opener in an eventual 3–3 draw with Cavalry FC.
 After the season, he re-signed with the club for the 2023 season.
+On 21 July, he was injured in a match against Forge FC, being stretchered out and taken to hospital later being diagnosed with a concussion.
+After the 2023 season, he departed the club.

+In February 2024, Daniels joined Liga Portugal 2 club Leixões.

+He spent the second half of 2024 playing for Icelandic side Fram, scoring two goals in 12 games for the club.

+On 21 April 2025, Daniels signed for League of Ireland Premier Division club Cork City on a short term deal until July.
+He scored five goals in 12 appearances during his short time with the club.

+On 7 July 2025, he signed for Scottish Premiership club Kilmarnock on a two-year contract.